francisyzy/foray-watch-bot/readme.md

 # Foray watch Bot

+Chat Wars RPG Telegram Bot ([@chtwrsbot](https://t.me/chtwrsbot?start=5643e700a64041fb9adb7ac9e6226039)) has a Foray feature that players can defend their village from.

 This telegram bot records foray stats and timings so that you will have an estimation of what time the next foray will come.

 <div align="center">